 People’s Health Trust has just launched Active Communities – a funding programme for local people wanting to create fairer places to grow, live, work and age.

-We are open for funding in parts of:
+We are open for funding in parts of the following areas:

-Using money raised by Health Lottery London West, People’s Health Trust is looking to invest in projects that support people living in neighbourhoods or communities which are currently experiencing the highest levels of disadvantage.
+Using money raised by Health Lottery East Midlands, People’s Health Trust is looking to invest in projects that support people living in neighbourhoods or communities which are currently experiencing the highest levels of disadvantage.

 People’s Health Trust is looking to fund projects which tackle the social determinants of health.
 This could be through building social connections between people, helping people connect with their surroundings and projects which bring people together to have community power.